MRNA Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Total Revenue: $400 million, a significant increase of $300 million year-over-year, primarily driven by international sales under long-term partnerships.
+• Total Revenue: $400 million for Q1 2026, a significant increase of $300 million year-over-year, primarily driven by international sales under long-term partnerships.

-• Cash Position: $7.5 billion in cash and investments, down from $8.1 billion at the end of 2025, primarily due to operating losses.
+• Cash and Investments: Ended the quarter with $7.5 billion, down from $8.1 billion at the end of 2025, primarily due to operating losses.

 • Cost Reduction: Achieved a 26% year-over-year reduction in adjusted cash costs, maintaining a target of approximately $4.2 billion for the full year.